noccer/spreadem/README.md

 > A: You probably shouldn't.
 It's dumb and you could easily whip up this functionality yourself.

 Q: Then why did you make this package in the first place?
 > A: The purpose of this package is simply to explore publishing a package to the mighty npm.
 It is not intended for production, use it entirely at your own risk.
-If you want to make a PR to this repo, go for it.
+If you want to make a PR to this repo to make it better, go for it.

-Legit instructions coming soon once I actually code this thing up...

 ### Reason for creating this package

 While using React, I have often seen people create what they believe to be a new 'copy' of state called `newState`, manipulate `newState`, then run `this.setstate(newState);`.
+In react, this is a big no-no, you are supposed to call `setState();`.

-Little do they realise that they have already mutated state directly.
+Little do they realise that they have now just mutated state directly, because by using `let newState = this.state;` we are actually creating a new reference to the original object, not creating a new object.

-Bad example:
+Incorrect Example:

 ```
 let newState = this.state; // newState is not brand new, it is just a reference to this.state.
 newState.someProperty = "new value"; // Changing this.state changes newState and vice-versa.
 They are one and the same thing!
 this.setState(newState); // pointless - you have already manipulated state.
-Do not pass Go, do not collect $200.
+// Do not pass Go, do not collect $200.
 ```

 Naughty naughty!
-This is the exact same as above:
+Doing the above is the same as the following:

 ```
-this.state.someProperty = "new value"; // mutating state directly, the shame!
+this.state.someProperty = "new value"; // mutating state directly - oh the shame!
 ```

-Good example:
+Correct example:

 ```
 let newState = {...this.state}; // make a new 'copy'